college lodge forest

 The College Lodge Forest in Chautauqua County near Fredonia is one of the most exquisite natural areas remaining in Western New York.
 There are groves of ancient hemlocks and a thriving marsh.
 Trillium, orchids, and lilies cover the forest floor.
-But the land is threatened, and the old-growth trees could be logged.
-Thanks to the dedication of people who have fought to protect this land, we have an opportunity to purchase it right now.
-Will you give today to save the College Lodge Forest forever?
+But the land was threatened, and the old-growth trees could have been logged.
+Thanks to the dedication of people who have fought to protect this land, including the Friends of the College Lodge Forest and everyone who donated to protect it, we have the funds to save it.
+Closing will begin in early 2021.

 A cherished community gathering place